manpagez: man pages & more

 package does not supply these, obtain simple definitions with the groff

-option -mpic; these will center each picture.
+option -mpic; these horizontally center each picture.

 GNU pic supports PY as a synonym of PF to work around a name space